reeshuffled/reeshuffled.github.io/_posts/2025-01-18-Conversational-Pre-Work.md

 type: article
 category: Posts
 tags:
+- Communication
 - Dating
-- Communication
-title: How To (Over) Prepare for a Date
+title: Conversational Pre-Work
 slug: conversational-pre-work
 description: A collection of conversational devices that can help you get to know someone better.